Circumventing Bayh-Dole is easy. University administrators have been circumventing Bayh-Dole since the law became effective in 1981. Consider next

 Now consider the logisitics.
-The inventor reports a subject invention to the university that hosts the research.
+An inventor having made the university-required (f)(2) written agreement to protect the federal government’s interest in inventions, reports a subject invention to the university that hosts the research.
 The university in turn does not require assignment of the invention but instead takes an option to acquire title based on what happens next.
 The university then reports the invention to the federal agency on behalf of the inventor, but does not indicate whether it will elect to retain title (and, for that matter, it cannot elect to “retain” title because it does not have any title to retain).
 The relationship between the inventor and the federal agency is then governed by the (f)(2) written agreement and the inventor patent rights clause at 401.9.
-The federal agency has a choice: it can allow the inventor to retain title under 401.9 or it can request title under the (f)(2) written agreement.
+The federal agency has a choice: it can allow the inventor to retain title under 401.9 or it can request title under the (f)(2) written agreement (if the agency has a regulatory framework that incorporates such a requirement into its funding agreements–Bayh-Dole doesn’t provide that framework).
 Either way, the agency is set up for the circumvention.

-If the federal agency allows the inventor to retain title, then as soon as that arrangement is official, the university exercises its option on title to the invention and thus obtains ownership of a subject invention with only the inventor’s patent rights clause obligations.
+If the federal agency allows the inventor to retain title–which under Bayh-Dole it must, since the inventor is by virtue of the (f)(2) agreement also a contractor–then as soon as that arrangement is official, the university exercises its option on title to the invention and thus obtains ownership of a subject invention with only the inventor’s patent rights clause obligations–401.9–not the standard patent rights clause that would otherwise apply to the university–401.14(a).
 The only requirements, besides filing a patent application and such, is to report utilization, require substantial manufacture in the U.S. for an exclusive U.S. license to use or sell, and to accept march-in procedures.
 There’s not even a requirement that the inventor grant to the federal agency a non-exclusive license.
 That’s sweet.
 Why would a university want to manage an invention under the standard nonprofit patent clause at 37 CFR 401.14(a) when it could have an even better situation under 401.9?